alexander-armitage/AURA-Software/README.md

 #### SD Card
 #### FSA8S
 ### Build process
-The build process for this project uses CMake and is confifure in the root CMakeLists.txt.
+The build process for this project uses CMake and is configured in the root CMakeLists.txt.
 If a custom library is to be added, the library must be added to the root CMakeLists.txt and the directory which is added must also have a CMakeLists.txt in the form of:
 ```
 idf_component_register(
   SRCS **SOURCE_FILE_CPP**